 In order to serve on the board, each of Tri-County EMCs directors went through the election process as noted in the cooperative’s bylaws.
 The members must first meet all the qualifications listed below.
-If all qualifications are met, members can be nominated for the election at the previous year’s annual meeting, by a member of the Nominating Committee or by petition.
+If all qualifications are met, members can be nominated for the election, by a member of the Nominating Committee or by petition.
 More information on this can be found in the How To Get On The Ballot section of this page.

 HOW TO SERVE ON THE BOARD:

 Tri-County EMC member-owners have an important role in the annual meeting process.
 Here are the answers to several frequently asked questions about the director election process.